Saturninus of Antioch

-Saturninus or Satornilus (active 100–120 AD) was an early Gnostic Christian from the 1st century Simonian school.
+Saturninus or Satornilus (Greek: Σατόρνινος active 100–120 AD) was an early Syrian Gnostic Christian from the 1st century Simonian school.
 He is quoted in the works of Irenaeus, Justin Martyr and Hegesippus.
+The movement he established was called Saturnians.

 Biography

 He was supposed to be an apprentice of Menander, who had learned under Simon Magus and established a school in Antioch.
 Saturninus and Basilides were among his greatest students and went to teach after him, the former staying in Antioch and the latter moving to Alexandria.

 Saturninus adhered to Menander's doctrines while Basilides developed them in different ways.
 However, while Menander called himself the messengers of God, Saturninus considered Jesus Christ the only who could receive this title, and therefore might have been the first teacher to introduce Christ in Gnosticism.
 At the same time, he also introduced the notion of the God of Judaism being an evil impostor, the Platonic idea of a descended spark of life, and the idea that there are different classes of men.
 Finally, Saturninus might have been the source of docetism mentioned by Ignatius of Antioch in his letters.

 Saturninus endorsed harsh asceticism, committing to vegetarianism and celibacy, and was accused of introducing the idea of encratism.